19 Iceland Apps I Would Recommend You Download Before Your Trip

 The best part is once you have it downloaded and your settings adjusted, you do not need the Internet to use the app.

 Made by travelers, for travelers.
-We use Trail Wallet on all of our travels to track EVERY single purchase we make.
-It has allowed us to keep track of our budgets and travel expenses since the beginning.
+We use TravelSpend on all of our travels to track EVERY single purchase we make.
+It has allowed us to keep track of our budgets and travel expenses seemlessly.

 Plus, it shows you which categories you are spending the most money on.
 Perhaps you’ll realize early on in your trip you need to dial back on your entertainment budget.

-We found these apps to be useful during our travels in Iceland.
+We also found these apps to be useful during our travels in Iceland, though they are not as essential

-We’ve tested 3 “Northern Lights forecasting” apps, and in our opinions, this one is by far the most user-friendly.
+We’ve tested 3 “Northern Lights forecasting” apps, and in our opinions, My Aurora is by far the most user-friendly.
 Used by both tourists and serious Aurora seekers, this app will tell you exactly how likely you are to see the Northern Lights at any given time, or where the best viewing options are.

 While most things in Iceland are written in English as well as Icelandic, it’s always helpful to have a translator in your back pocket just in case.
 This app is super useful for deciphering confusing menus in a foreign language or buying medications.